kabrap/kabrap/README.md

-👋 Hi, I’m Pramey Kabra and I am a senior in Computer Science and Data Science at Purdue University - West Lafayette.
-I am pursuing concentrations in Machine Intelligence and Database & Information Systems along in with a minor in Economics.
+👋 Hi!
+My name is Pramey Kabra, and I am a senior in Computer Science and Data Science at Purdue University.
+My concentrations are Machine Intelligence and Database & Information Systems.

 Find out more about me here - [https://prameykabra.me/](https://prameykabra.me/)